-Federal, state, and local regulatory agencies with jurisdiction of er wetlands, any define and describe wetlands in a different manner than that used in this inversory.
-There is no attempt, in either the design or products of this inventory, to define the limits of proprietar, 'urisdiction of any Federal, state, or local government or to establish the geographical scope of the regulatory programs of government agencies.
+Federal, state, and local regulatory agencies with jurisdiction over wetlands may define and describe wetlands in a different manner than that used in this inventory.
+There is no attempt, in either the design or products of this inventory, to define the limits of proprietary jurisdiction of any Federal, state, or local government or to establish the geographical scope of the regulatory programs of government agencies.
+Persons intending to engage in activities involving modifications within or adjacent to wetland areas should seek the advice of appropriate Federal, state, or local agencies concerning specified agency regulatory programs and proprietary jurisdictions that may affect such activities.

-Persons intending to engage in activities involving in pull attended to wetland areas should seek the advice of appropriate Federal, state, or local agencies.
-In activities agency regulatory programs and proprietary jurisdictions that the affect such activities.
+Appendix D

-Appendix D Florida Bonneted Bat Programmatic Key 2019
+Florida Bonneted Bat Programmatic Key 2019